csci3155/pppl-lab1/README.md

     Import Project

-and then select the directory with the project files (i.e., `pppl-labs`) and hit Ok.
+and then select the directory with the project files (i.e., `pppl-lab1`) and hit Ok.
 On the next dialog, select

     Import project from external model > SBT > Next